 Naturally, all passengers and staff are required to wear masks for the entire flight.
 An air filtering system is also being utilized to maintain the cabin’s air clean.
 Moreover, all aircraft are professionally cleaned and disinfected every day.
 This ensures perfect hygiene for more than 24 hours.

 Indeed, the current situation is confusing all consumers.
 Should you book a flight right now or should you wait some more?
 This is the million-dollar question.

 Everyone is itching to travel but there are still some uncertainties and regulations to keep in mind.
-Airlines are urging us to book with confidence and get on the plane, enticing us with cheap deals, but how can we do that when they are selling tickets to places still in lockdown?
+Airlines are urging us to book with confidence and get on the plane, enticing us with cheap deals, but how can we do that when they might be selling tickets to places still in lockdown?

 What’s more, not all potential passengers are getting a reply on social media when trying to reach the airlines, and others are still waiting for a refund for cancelled flights.

-Moreover, now customers might not be eligible for a refund if they cancel a booking.
+Besides, now customers might not be eligible for a refund if they cancel a booking.

 However, as long as you research carefully the travel restrictions and requirements of your destination, you should be fine.
 Some passengers prefer to book in the last possible moment so that they’re sure that their travel plans won’t be suddenly changed by new restrictions.